-Tongue – Ticklingly combination of sour, hot, pungent and spicy tastes, this Indian street food seasoning called Chaat Masala powder is a must-have spice blend in any Indian kitchen.
+Tongue – Tingling combination of sour, hot, pungent and spicy tastes, this Indian street food seasoning called Chaat Masala powder is a must-have spice blend in any Indian kitchen.

-If you are a keen Indian foodie then you may have come across recipes which lists Chaat Masala powder to its ingredient list.
+If you are a keen Indian foodie then you may have come across recipes which list Chaat Masala powder as an ingredient.

 Chaat Masala is used in many Indian dishes to give it a zesty lift.

 It’s one of those spices that has a very specific use in a dish.

 An interesting fact about this unusual spice blend is that it’s one of those rare blends that Indians are absolutely happy with buying pre-mixed and off the shelf rather than make chaat masala at home.

 It may be because replicating the combination and balance of flavour and taste of Chaat Masala can be a bit tricky to achieve at home but there are many homemade Chaat Masala recipe for your to try.